Xinyi_Zhou.JPG

 🐰🐱🐶

 My parents and I had a rabbit named Maodu (毛肚).
 She crossed the rainbow bridge at the age of seven.
-I now live with a cat, Pumpkin, and a Westie puppy named Funding.
+I now live with a cat, Pumpkin, and a Westie named Funding.

 Copyright @ Xinyi Zhou.
-Last updated: August 6, 2025
+Last updated: September 30, 2025